 Repeat with the remainder.

-Cover lightly with a damp cloth and leave to rise in a warm location, until puffy and almost doubled in size.
+Cover lightly with a damp cloth and leave to rise in a warm location, until puffy and almost doubled in size, about 30-45 minutes.

 Towards the end of the proofing time, preheat oven to 425F.

-Carefully add a large roasting pan filled with hot boiling water to the bottom rack of the oven.
+Place a roasting pan filled with hot water on the bottom rack to create steam.

 Make a swift yet controlled slash at a 45 degree angle on each baguette with a sharp knife or baking lame (Step 4).